mehdikalla/project_DL_KALLA/README.md

 The main.py script is the central command center.
 It operates in three distinct modes: preprocess, train, and test.

-**1. Preprocessing**
+**1. Preprocessing** \
-When to run: First time only.
-Reason: This command converts raw MP3 files into numerical tensors (Mel-Spectrograms and CQT) and saves them as .npy files for faster loading during training.
+This command converts raw MP3 files into numerical tensors (Labels, Mel-Spectrograms and CQT) and saves them as .npy files for faster loading during training.

 ```python
 Bash